MeisterQ/christmas_tree/README.md

 Currently im using the tree with Node-Red and its Dashboard to control the tree.

-In this repository you will find the code, the gerberfiles and the BOM for the Tree.
+In this repository you will find the code, the gerberfiles, the BOM and a .stl for the stand of the Tree.

 You have to put all the .ino files in one directory and open one file only.
 Then the Arduino IDE will open all other .ino files in diffrent tabs.